reeseovine/reeseovine/README.md

 #### i’m looking for help with funding.
 i'll be honest, being deaf, disabled, trans, and with little work experience makes it hard to find a job that both accommodates my needs and allows me to do what i enjoy. plus, the 2020 pandemic and bureaucracy in general makes government assistance incredibly difficult and slow to obtain. i'm thankful for my parents helping me out for the time being, but i would like to be able to live on my own and have more freedom.

-i have a [ko-fi](https://ko-fi.com/reeseovine) where you can make a one-time donation, and i'm also waiting for my GitHub Sponsors page to be approved.
+i have a [ko-fi](https://ko-fi.com/reeseovine) where you can make a one-time donation, or you can make a monthly donation on [my Sponsors page](https://github.com/sponsors/katacarbix).

 ---